Winning Clients for Life

 Make It Easy

-A 2007 survey by the Customer Contact Council found that the single most important factor to increasing customer loyalty is reducing the amount of work the client has to do.
+A 2007 survey by the Customer Contact Council found that the single most important factor in increasing customer loyalty is reducing the amount of work the client has to do.

 If you want to be your client’s trusted advisor for life, go above and beyond.
 Make yourself stand out from the other businesses or services who are just out for the sale and so don’t care how many hoops their customers have to jump through.